-There are so many great things about using the WordPress web publishing application for building, managing and growing a website or blog.
-One of these is that WordPress makes it very easy to add content, expand your website’s functionality and rearrange your site’s layout without requiring web coding skills or knowledge.
+There are lots of great things about choosing the WordPress CMS platform for building and managing a web site.
+One of these is that WordPress makes it very easy to add content, enhance your website and reconfigure the layout of your site without requiring any programming skills.

-WordPress gives you the ability to quickly and easily insert, delete, and reconfigure various types of content from your blog’s sidebar menu (and header and footer sections, depending on what theme you have installed) using widgets.
+WordPress gives you the ability to quickly and easily add, remove, and manage various types of content on your blog’s sidebar menu (and header and footer sections too, depending on what theme you use) using widgets.

-How Do Widgets Work?
-Understanding WordPress Widgets For Business Website Users
+Widgets – How Do They Work?
+An Overview Of Widgets For Business Website Users

 (Widgets help make managing and using WordPress easier!)